-Application Schemas are generally a trade-off between abstraction, complexity, delivery, and implementation considerations.
 Model developers should try to limit the number of model elements while still allowing implementations to make appropriate (conceptually appropriate, logically appropriate, consistent, correct, and performance-based) distinctions.

-The principles of data normalization learned in relational database design should be kept in mind, but model developers should also note that an S-100-based domain model and applications schema are object-attribute-relationship models and not database designs.
+The principles of data normalization learned in relational database design should be kept in mind, but model developers should also note that an S-100-based domain model and applications schema are feature-attribute-relationship models and not database designs.

 Steps in model development